antoinedespres/K-flashcards/README.md

-# Flashzilla
+# K-flashcards

 Simple flashcards app based on "Hacking with SwiftUI" course by Paul Hudson.
-Downloads card packs from a remote server (my website).
+Downloads Korean card packs from a remote server (currently: my website).

 ## Screenshots